Interviews & Appearances

 “Heller residence?” the driver called out the window.

 My heart lurched.
-I had completely forgotten about the boat—the do-it-yourself kit for a little woody dinghy that I’d ordered from Wooden Boat magazine as a surprise for Michael’s birthday.
+I had completely forgotten about the boat—the do-it-yourself kit for a little wooden dinghy that I’d ordered from Wooden Boat magazine as a surprise for Michael’s birthday.
 He’d been eyeing it for weeks and I couldn’t wait until it came.
 I just didn’t expect it to come while he was being carted off to an emergency room.

 I jumped into the street and started directing traffic and tried not to have a nervous breakdown.
 I convinced the driver to unload the boat and leave it in the garage under Maria’s supervision, then climbed into the front seat of the ambulance, and sped away to the hospital.